profilepic/text-to-image/belles/README.md

 # Beaux & Belles (Pixel Head Avatars)

 Yes, you can!
-Generate your own 24×24 beau & belle (pixel) head avatars images (off chain) from text attributes (via built-in spritesheet); incl.
+Generate your own 24×24 beau & belle (pixel) head avatars images (off-blockchain) from text attributes (via built-in spritesheet); incl.
 2x/4x/8x zoom for bigger sizes and more